+Theme 2.1 Firms' Strategies

+Economics Content

-The Theme 2.1 Firms' Strategies Eco Economics Content 2.1 .1 How firms make decisions and develop strategies to achieve their objectives Additional information a.
+2.1.1 How firms make decisions and develop strategies to achieve their objectives a.
 Strategies to develop competitive advantage in consideration of the nature and competitive intensity of the market through analysis of competitive rivalry within an industry, bargaining power of suppliers, bargaining power of customers, threat of new entrants and threat of substitute products b.
-Strategies with respect to other firms' decisions (including strategies arising from game theory and the economics of cooperation: prisoner's dilemma, Nash equilibrium) Only analysis of equilibrium in pure strategies for Game Theory is required.
+Strategies with respect to other firms' decisions (including strategies arising from game theory and the economics of cooperation: prisoner's dilemma, Nash equilibrium)

+Additional information

+Only analysis of equilibrium in pure strategies for Game Theory is required.
 Detailed technical analyses of Game Theory are not required.

+Theme 2.2 Market Failure

+Economic Content

+2.2.1 Quasi-public goods

-The eme 2.2 Market Failure Eco onomic Content 2.2 .1 Quasi-public goods a.
-Issue of common resources (the tragedy of the commons) and significance of clearly-defined property rights Coase Theorem and tradeable permits b.
-Club goods 2.2 2 Uncertainty and asymmetric information Additional information a.
-Uncertainty and attitudes to risk (risk-averse, risk neutral and risk- inclined) b.
-Asymmetric information in relation to problems of adverse selection, moral hazard and principal-agent problem in product, insurance and labour markets C. Effects of uncertainty and asymmetric information on the decisions made by economic agents Detailed technical analyses of risk, uncertainty, and asymmetric information are not required. d.
-Strategies and policy measures to address problems of risk and uncertainty, and asymmetric information including insurance, monitoring, co-payment, signalling, screening and efficiency wages information are not required.
+- Issue of common resources (the tragedy of the commons) and significance of clearly-defined property rights

+- Coase Theorem and tradeable permits

+- b.
+Club goods

+2.2.2 Uncertainty and asymmetric information

+- Uncertainty and attitudes to risk (risk-averse, risk neutral and risk-inclined) - b.
+Asymmetric information in relation to problems of adverse selection, moral hazard and principal-agent problem in product, insurance and labour markets - Effects of uncertainty and asymmetric information on the decisions made by economic agents - d.
+Strategies and policy measures to address problems of risk and uncertainty, and asymmetric information including insurance, monitoring, co-payment, signalling, screening and efficiency wages

+Additional information

+Detailed technical analyses of risk, uncertainty, and asymmetric information are not required.